ekhadley/subliminal/README.md

 ### SAE experiments:

 ## today's todo:
- - quantify the magnitude of effects of the teacher's interventions:
-    - find base model loss on animal numbers
-    - find intervened teacher loss on animal numbers
-    - find finetuned student loss on animal numbers
-    - get some kl-divergences

  - finetune the sae on the animal numbers.
 Inspect the change in the key features.
    - how do you quantify a static boost to representation of a certain feature? in-out dot product?
       - like sae diffing. is this hard?
-Surely not in the ft-on the same model case
+Surely not in the light-ft-on-the-same-model-with-a-weird-dataset regime?
    - can we just take dataset mean sae input activations and compare lion feature activation?
       - or do we have to actually gather the mean feat acts again?